AkhilHaroldPeter/Python/Python-Projects/Project7-Blackjack/Readme.md

 ## Installation

-To use the Calculator, follow these steps:
+To use Blackjack, follow these steps:

 1. **Clone the Repository**: Clone or download the repository to your local machine.